-Located within Lewes District Council (with about half also in the South Downs National Park), the parish (pop. circa 300) covers 3.27 square miles in a long narrow strip, over chalk downland in the south through wooded and arable wealden land to the north.
-This historical arrangement, typical of neighbouring parishes, provided each with areas for grazing, forestry and raising of crops, with the main settlements positioned around the church.
-St Martins Church is the centre of a conservation area at Church Corner.
+Westmeston is located in the South Downs National Park and with the northern half of the parish outside the park under Lewes District Council.
+The parish (population circa 300) covers 3.27 square miles in a long narrow strip with chalk downland in the south and then through wooded and arable wealden land to the north.
+This historical arrangement is typical of neighbouring parishes, and provides each with areas for grazing, forestry and raising of crops.
+The main settlements are positioned around churches.
+St. Martin’s Church is the centre of the conservation area at Church Corner.

 From highest areas of about 800ft above sea level near Ditchling Beacon, the land drops steeply to about 325ft and then undulates further north to an average of about 220ft.

 The parish is near to the western boundary of East Sussex and borders Ditchling to the west, convenient for the health centre, post office, pubs, café, pharmacy and small shops.
-Further west in Hassocks can be found a more comprehensive selection of services including supermarket, and banks.
-Westmeston has a farm shop in Middleton Common Lane, golf club in Spatham Lane and a parish hall on Lewes Road which opened in 2000 and is available for hire.
+Further west in Hassocks can be found a more comprehensive selection of services including small local supermarkets.
+Westmeston has a farm shop in Middleton Common Lane, a golf club in Spatham Lane and a Parish Hall on Lewes Road which opened in 2000 and is available for hire.

 The ancient and attractive county town of Lewes is 7 miles away and is the centre for local government.

-The Westmeston area, whilst rural with some agricultural and horticultural activity, is mainly residential with much of the land used for equestrian interests, both commercial and private.
+The Westmeston area is rural with agricultural activity, both arable and grazing.
+It is mainly residential and some of the land is used for equestrian interests (both commercial and private) and vineyards.